 KO'EYENE – Curatorial statement

-Taking as a point of departure the Terena Indigenous people's term "Ko'eyene", meaning "today," Theaterformen will explore the lives of various tree species that inhabit the Theatre Park by celebrating the interconnectedness of various temporal scales, encompassing all beings who traverse the park – both human and non-human.
+Taking as a point of departure the Terena Indigenous people's term "Ko'eyene", meaning "today", Theaterformen will explore the lives of various tree species that inhabit the Theatre park by celebrating the interconnectedness of various temporal scales, encompassing all beings who traverse the park – both human and non-human.
 Centering on how each tree holds a unique perspective, it will reflect on how things and beings exist in the here and now.

-The curators of the Ko'eyene program for Festival Theaterformen 2024 in Braunschweig are Denilson Baniwa, Naine Terena, Gustavo Caboco, and Jamille Pinheiro Dias.
+The curators of the Ko'eyene program for Festival Theaterformen 2024 in Braunschweig are Denilson Baniwa, Naine Terena, Gustavo Caboco Wapichana, and Jamille Pinheiro Dias.
 Through interdisciplinary artistic practices ranging from ceramics to photography, from video projection to basketry, they will invite Indigenous artists and collectives, as well as the different communities from Braunschweig, to embrace temporal dimensions that reflect ancestral knowledge and ongoing struggles against colonial legacies.

 Ko'eyene will also engage with the insights of Indigenous thinker and environmentalist Ailton Krenak's "Ancestral Future" (Polity, 2024).
 Krenak's observations about capitalism's influence on our perception of the future serve as one of the frameworks informing this program, which seeks to challenge the hegemony of an idealized time, instead advocating for a deeper connection to the present and acknowledgment of our entanglements with non-human beings.
 As Krenak argues, the relentless pursuit of an imagined future has led to devastating effects on biodiversity, climate change, and the environment writ large, as our planet is increasingly subjected to the pressures of this rapid acceleration.
 Krenak states that constantly looking to the future causes us to neglect the present, leading to ramifications that surpass human suffering and extend across the entire ecosystem.